Ableton/maxdevtools/maxdiff/README.md

 ## Testing outside of git

 If you see or know that a file is modified but your git interface does not show any diff, there might be an error in a script.
-To verify this, you can get a summary outside if git:
+To verify this, you can get a summary outside of git:

 * Open Terminal / Command Prompt, navigate to this repo.
-* From the repo root, run `python3 ./maxdiff/amxd_textconv.py <path/to/your/device.amxd>`
+* From the repo root, run the appropriate python script with your file as an argument:
+  * `python3 ./maxdiff/amxd_textconv.py <path/to/your/device.amxd>` for a device, or
+  * `python3 ./maxdiff/maxpat_textconv.py <path/to/your/patch.maxpat>` for an abstraction.
 * If this doesn't print a patch summary, or if this throws an error, please get in touch.

 ## Please get in touch when the script doesn't work with your patch